John Wayne Airport: Roads and highways

 John Wayne Airport is located next to the interchange between I-405 (San Diego Freeway) and MacArthur Boulevard.
 The airport is also near I-405's interchange with SR 55 (Costa Mesa Freeway).
 Heading south on MacArthur Boulevard from the airport provides access to SR 73 (Corona del Mar Freeway), which becomes the San Joaquin Hills Transportation Corridor (toll road) southeast of MacArthur Boulevard.

 Bus

 The airport is served by Orange County Transportation Authority ("OCTA") route 76, which runs only on weekdays from 6 am to 6 pm.

-On-demand public transit shuttle

-The airport is served by the Everyone Ventures Everywhere (EVE) on-demand public transit shuttle service of Anaheim Resort Transportation, which runs seven days a week, from 5:30 am to 10:30 pm.

 Car rental

 On-site car rentals are available in the basement level of the Parking A2/B2 garages.
 Off-site car rental shuttles are available at the Ground Transportation Center.

 Parking

 The airport has four parking garages open in the main terminal area: A1, A2, B2 and C. Valet parking is available between at a drop off/pick up area Terminals A and B, and between Terminals B and C. An off-airport parking lot (Main Street Parking) is also available at 1512 Main Street in Irvine, with free shuttle service to the terminals.